top of page

 And yet—she is incredibly sweet.

-Tail tucked.
-Terrified.
-Constantly scanning for escape routes.
-But beneath it all, she’s a good girl to her core.
+With her tail tucked and eyes wide, she was terrified and constantly scanning for escape routes.
+But beneath it all, she’s a good girl at her core.
 A lover.
 Broken, but not shattered.
 Her trust in people isn’t gone—it just needs time.

 She ate.